+School Council

-School Council "School Councils are at the heart of the Education Reform Law of 1993....As instruments of collaboration, councils provide each school community with an opportunity to shape the direction that the school takes as it works to strengthen teaching and learning for the students at that school."
+"School Councils are at the heart of the Education Reform Law of 1993.As instruments of collaboration, councils provide each school community with an opportunity to shape the direction that the school takes as it works to strengthen teaching and learning for the students at that school."
 (Robert V. Antonucci, Commissioner of Education).

-The Nantucket Elementary School Council is composed of elected parents, teachers, staff, and community members.
-Meetings are open to the public and are held on a monthly basis during the school year from 3:00 p.m. to approximately 4:00 p.m. in the NES Library on the first Thursday of every month.
-In September, December, March and June, we join together with NIS, CPS, and NHS, to have a District School Council meeting in the cafeteria at CPS on the second Thursday of the month at 3:00 pm.
+The Nantucket Intermediate School Council is composed of elected parents, teachers, staff, and community members.
+Meetings are open to the public and are held on a monthly basis during the school year from 3:00 p.m. to approximately 4:00 p.m. on Thursdays several times per year.

-If you are interested in becoming a member of the School Council, please contact the Friends of Nantucket Public Schools at 228-7285, x1168.
+If you are interested in becoming a member of the School Council, please contact the Friends of Nantucket Public Schools at 228-7285 ext.
+1168.
 (Parent elections are organized and held by the Friends every spring.)

-Friends of Nantucket Public Schools (FONPS) The Friends of Nantucket Public Schools (Nantucket's PTA/PTO) is an organization of parents, teachers and community members whose purpose is to support and promote quality education for the children of Nantucket's public schools by:
+Friends of Nantucket Public Schools or FONPS

+The Friends of Nantucket Public Schools (FONPS) is an organization of parents, teachers and community members whose purpose is to support and promote quality education for the children of Nantucket's public schools (similar to a PTO) by:

-- publishing and distributing a newsletter, - planning family activity nights, - organizing parent workshops, - providing year-round scholarships through the Children's Fund, - providing parent coordinators in each school, - organizing parent representative elections for school council; - providing financial support for summer reading programs, and - awarding grants for faculty-initiated special projects to enhance curriculum.
+- publishing and distributing a newsletter - planning family activity nights - organizing parent workshops - providing year-round scholarships through the Children's Fund - providing parent coordinators in each school - organizing parent representative elections for school council - providing financial support for summer reading programs - awarding grants for faculty-initiated special projects to enhance curriculum

-Please call the Friends at 228-7285, x1168 for further information.
+Please call the Friends at 508-228-7285 ext.
+1168 for further information.